azer89/HelloVulkan/README.md

 # 🌋Hello Engine🖖🏽

-A real-time rendering engine built from scratch using Vulkan API and C++.
+A 3D rendering engine built from scratch using Vulkan API and C++.

 </br>